 A really important thing to note is that the minutes you spend being timed have to be focused on the task at hand.
 I see you.
 No scrolling through to find the perfect playlist, no looking for a ponytail holder, to refilling your water.
 That is done before the timer starts.
 To avoid the distractions on my phone, I use this little cube timer (affiliate link).

 Schedule tasks/projects around your natural energy levels

 I’m just investigating this strategy, and what I’m learning is fascinating.
-First, I’m reading the book “In the Flo” by Alisa Vitti.
+First, I’m reading the book “In the Flo” by Alisa Vitti (affiliate link).
 It’s a deep dive into the hormone cycle of women, and how we can use those hormonal shifts to our advantage.
 For example, there are certain weeks of our cycle that are better for big thinking and brainstorming, for performances and presentations, for turning out blog posts, etc.